tienhung278/worker-vitals/README.md

 - when I execute the migration, the new file should be in the src/migrations folder
 - the endpoint should start with `api` and aply the versioning
 - now implement the unit test.
 When executing, test cases need to use the database test, don't use mock data or mock repository.
 The testing database name is the current database with suffix "_test"
+- now start to implement the frontend using the latest next.js.
+All files should be in the frontend folder.
+Design the project structure follow the most popular pattern for next.js application
+- in the fetchLatestVitals method, don't use any, the response returns the VitalSign array
+- change the vital form component to server instead of client component

 ## THE ENGINEERING PROCESS